Sharing Is Caring! Share this awesome content with your friends now.

 English MeaningWhat's happening?
 Why?
 You know?
 A lot Child Eat Ask Don't Worry See You Later Here Home What's going on?
 In a hurry |

-With a little practice anyone can learn to speak and understand Jamaican Patois reasonably well.
+With a little practice anyone can learn how to speak Jamaican and understand it reasonably well.

 Who knows?
 On your next visit to the island, you might even impress the locals with your grasp of their language!